Updated July 14, 2023

 - Cost: Additional charges and commission of the bank are charged based on the amount to be transferred.
 The different bank has different charges depending upon the number/ value of drafts to be made.

-- Deadline: Bank has a proper time limit to present the draft before it; if the drafts are older than the prescribed limit, the bank may refuse the remittance, and then the refund process also takes time.
+- Deadline: Bank has a proper time limit to present the draft before it; if the drafts are older than the prescribed limit, the bank may refuse the remittance, and the refund process also takes time.